Welcome back, Rush Limbaugh, eager and ready to go.

 All these people falling on the sword for him.

-And there's gonna be I tell you, folks, at some point, all these people being forced to resign, big people, Chris Dodd, helmet head's not a small guy.
+And there's going to be, I tell you, folks, at some point, all these people being forced to resign, big people, Chris Dodd, Helmet Head's not a small guy.

-All these people being asked to take a hike.
+All these people being asked to take a hike at some point.

-At some point, now I don't think it's gonna be like Clinton, where we still haven't had the tell all book of what really went on in there.
+Now, I don't think it's going to be like Clinton, where we still haven't had the tell-all book of what really went on in there.

 Clinton always built his party up and protected everybody.